rsc1102/Agentic-RAG-Chatbot/README.md

 ```

 ## Contributions
 I’d greatly appreciate any feedback or contributions!
-Feel free to open a PR, and I’ll be happy to review it. 😊
+Feel free to open a PR, I’ll gladly review it. 😊